 November and December are the most emotionally difficult months for people, despite what advertisers want you to think.
 As a psychotherapist, I've often thought that the kindest thing we could do for people is to skip over these two months and just head into January.
 Call it emotional health savings--similar to daylight savings, only instead of daylight, we'd save our sanity every year!

 Here are four tips to help yourself navigate visits with family that focus on what you can do to make the outcomes as good as possible.
 Research shows that when the locus of control is outside of the individual, stress goes up.
 Let's focus on being authentic in our communication and building bridges rather than burning them down.
 This type of 'brain training' is working with our ability to be self-aware, and use our ability to see and change our thoughts and regulate our emotions as the tools for creating new and effective tools for reducing stress and managing family gatherings in a healthy way.

 1. Feelings Aren't Facts

-Caring for your feelings in a constructive way requires us to remember that just because an emotion is arising it doesn't mean that a) it's accurate to the here-and-now event, and b) meant to be acted on immediately if it is.
-As this wise AA slogan tells us, just because we are having very strong feelings post-election--angry, numb, fearful and anxious--doesn't mean that our family members are the cause of our feelings.
-Nor does making them the bullseye for our emotions solve the problem.
-We may feel momentarily better to yell or attack--the "bad" have been punished or corrected--but in the end relationships are strained and the strategy of change through fear-based communication gets reinforced.
+Caring for your feelings in a constructive way requires us to remember that just because we feel an emotion, doesn't mean that a) it's appropriate based on current facts or b) meant to be acted on immediately.
+As the wise AA slogan tells us, just because we are having very strong feelings post-election--angry, numb, fearful or anxious--doesn't mean that our family members are the cause of our feelings.
+Nor does it make them an appropriate bullseye for our emotions.
+It may feel momentarily better to yell or attack--and may give us the feeling that the "bad" have been punished or corrected--but in the end, relationships are strained and we reinforce fear-based communication.